Dipole Antennas Include:

 - 24 MHz, 12 metres: The G5RV performs as a slightly long 5 λ / 2 antenna and as such it is slightly reactive, but the overall impedance is not too high.

-- 28 MHz, 10 metres: The antenna acts as tow 3λ / 2 sections fed in phase.
+- 28 MHz, 10 metres: The antenna acts as two 3λ / 2 sections fed in phase.
 It gives a high impedance load which is slightly reactive.

 The antenna is very much a compromise and it presents a variety of different loads to the transmitter.
-Whilst this may have been acceptable in the days of vacuum tubes / valves when it was designed, modern semiconductor PAs do not like this variety of loads and an antenna tuning unit must be used.IN terms of radiation, the G5RV antenna provides performance almost equivalent to a dipole on 80 and 40 metres.
+Whilst this may have been acceptable in the days of vacuum tubes / valves when it was designed, modern semiconductor PAs do not like this variety of loads and an antenna tuning unit must be used.In terms of radiation, the G5RV antenna provides performance almost equivalent to a dipole on 80 and 40 metres.
 On 20 metres the extended length means that the radiation lobes provide a lower angle of radiation in some direction and therefore it can favour long distance signals in the direction of the lobes as these will tend to arrive at a low angle.
+In fact Louis Varney always maintained that the antenna worked best on 20 metres.

 G5RV performance and choice